coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Extended Precision.md

 There are two ways that mixed precision arithmetic may be implemented:
 1. Mixed precision operations - an adder, multiplier, etc. that produces an answer using multiple precisions (either internally or in the input/output)
 2. Mixed precision algorithms - algorithms that utilize operations of different precision at different steps

+Arithmetic operators with the same input/output precisions are called **homogeneous operators**, and are by far the most common form.
+Some processors implement operators with different input/output precisions, called **nonhomogeneous operators**.